thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-21-dragino-lorashield-on-AU915-using-arduino-lmic-library.md

 LMIC_selectSubBand(1); // Set to AU915 sub-band 2
 {% endhighlight %}

-The above code is relatively straight-forward - thanks to MCCI who wrote some nice definitions and methods for the frequency.
+The above code is relatively straightforward - thanks to MCCI who wrote some nice definitions and methods for the frequency.
 It is important to note that this function requires the sub-band required to be _one less_ that the actual sub-band required.

 NOTE: This modification has already been made in the `Dragino_MCCI_ABP_AU915.ino` sketch file, so no changes are required.